nickfargo/omicron/README.md

 #### stringFunction( fn )

-Return the function `fn`, with its `toString` method set to itself.
-Might break stuff, like `type`, but can be useful for, say, devtools-inspecting the value of a getter.
+Cyclically references a function’s output as its own `toString` property.

 #### valueFunction( fn )

-Same as above, but for `valueOf` instead of `toString`.
+Cyclically references a function’s output as its own `valueOf` property.